-Are you getting stuck at brainstorming skills for resume to get that perfect remote job?
+Are you getting stuck with brainstorming skills for your résumé to get that perfect remote job?

-This is the exact point where every remote job seeker halts who wants to find a remote job.
+This is the exact point where everyone who wants to find a remote job halts.

-This is by far the most critical point which every employer looks for in your resume.
-Mentioning your time management skills, preferably with examples of how fast and effectively you finished your earlier projects can influence an employer’s decision towards hiring you.
+This is by far the most critical point that every employer looks for on your résumé.
+Mentioning your time management skills, preferably with examples of how fast and effectively you finished your earlier projects, can influence an employer’s decision to hire you.

-Keep in mind to stress on the details about your experience in managing time.
+Keep in mind to stress the details about your experience in managing time.
 Delivering results on time is a big factor when you are working from home.
-It is good to mention some examples of projects where you achieved targets in different time zones in your previous remote jobs.
+It is good to mention some examples of projects from previous remote jobs where you achieved targets in different time zones.

 Did you know that most of the jobs are advertised and acquired on professional social platforms like LinkedIn?
-It’s surprising, but it’s very much right.
-Gone are the days where you go through the traditional job sites and land the jobs.
+It’s surprising, but it happens.
+Gone are the days where you go through traditional job sites to land a job.

-Mentioning the social media profiles you have on your resume is an essential part of creating your resume.
+Mentioning your social media profiles on your résumé is an essential part of creating your résumé.
 It can show the employer how strong your connections are and the kind of company you keep.

-Having related networking connections can give you a big chance to find a relevant remote job.
-If you haven’t created your LinkedIn profile here is a helpful article on what to focus when creating one.
+Having related networking connections can give you a greater chance of finding a relevant remote job.
+If you haven’t created your LinkedIn profile, here is a helpful article on what to focus on when creating one.

 Adept in using technology

-Unless you are living under a rock, you must know the substantial technological advances that are happening in the job search market.
+Unless you are living under a rock, you must know that substantial technological advances are happening in the job search market.

-You cannot create a resume without having a ‘Technical Skills’ section which talks about your techie expertise.
-Whether it is your expertise in computer languages or troubleshooting or knowledge of particular products, you need to mention everything in your resume.
+You cannot create a résumé without having a “Technical Skills” section that talks about your techie expertise.
+Whether it is your expertise in computer languages or troubleshooting or knowledge of particular products, you need to mention everything on your résumé.

-This is the bigger part of hard skills as they show your eligibility for the role.
-Another critical point is, mentioning your experience using the skills rather than just saying that you know them.
+You need to highlight your hard skills as they show your eligibility for the role.
+Another critical point is to mention your experience using the skills rather than just saying that you have them.

 Balance work and family

-Every remote job employer wants to know how good you are when it comes to balancing work from home.
-It is vital that you write about your multitasking abilities with more in-depth details about how to manage to get the job done.
+Every remote job employer wants to know how good you are when it comes to balancing working from home with family life.
+It is vital that you write about your multitasking abilities with more in-depth details about how you manage to get the job done.

 When you set out to apply for a remote job, it means that you have the innate capability of managing things on your own, and this is the most necessary soft skill every remote job employer looks for in a potential candidate.

-The ability to work autonomously is one of the most essential traits you need to imbibe if you want a work-from-home job.
-Troubleshooting stuff on your own is a mention-worthy skill set on your remote job resume.
+The ability to work autonomously is one of the most essential traits you need to possess if you want a work-from-home job.
+Troubleshooting stuff on your own is a mention-worthy skill set on your remote job résumé.

-You need to make sure that you stress on the fact that you are great in communication, whether it is reaching out to your manager for any help or exchanging ideas with your colleagues even if you work remotely.
-Definitely adds a lot of weight to your resume.
+You need to make sure that you stress the fact that you are a great communicator, whether it is reaching out to your manager for any help or exchanging ideas with your colleagues even if you work remotely.
+It definitely adds a lot of weight to your résumé.

-Ability to be self-driven and self-motivated are the key qualities required for a remote worker.
-Being proactive is definitely a quality that should be put down in your resume.
+Being self-driven and self-motivated are key qualities required for a remote worker.
+Being proactive is definitely a quality that should be included on your résumé.

-With no manager around you, you might be slacking in work when you work from home, and this is what remote companies don’t want.
+With no manager around you, you might be tempted to slack when you work from home, and this is what remote companies don’t want.

-Reinstating that you are a very proactive person who does things without any help can make a strong case for you to land the remote job.
-Be sure to mention any projects which you handled yourself and got great results.
+Stating that you are a very proactive person who does things without any help can make a strong case for you to land the remote job.
+Be sure to mention any projects that you handled yourself and got great results.

-Like for example, you are a customer care rep, apart from taking calls and doing the admin work, you will be expected to handle other things like data analysis or preparing monthly reports.
-This flexibility is particularly rated high when it comes to remote jobs.
+For example, if you are a customer care rep, apart from taking calls and doing the admin work, you will be expected to handle other things like data analysis or preparing monthly reports.
+This flexibility is highly rated when it comes to remote jobs.

-A proactive and quick learning remote employee is always an asset to the company, even though they work remotely.
-You need to put in this skill in your resume to demonstrate your ability to learn anything new if you land the job.
+A proactive and quick-learning remote employee is always an asset to the company, even though they work remotely.
+You need to put in this skill on your résumé to demonstrate your ability to learn anything new if you land the job.

-When you work from home in a remote job, it puts a lot of pressure on you more than a regular desk job.
-If it is the first time you are applying for a remote role, you need to stress a lot on the fact that you can deliver timely results.
+When you work from home in a remote job, it puts more pressure on you than a regular desk job would.
+If it is the first time you are applying for a remote role, you need to stress that you can deliver timely results.

-Remote jobs have a lot of expectations, and the first thing that any company looks out for is your ability to get results.
-Highlight any project-related achievements or awards that can add a lot of value to your resume.
+Companies that offer remote jobs have a lot of expectations, and the first thing that any company looks out for is your ability to get results.
+Highlight any project-related achievements or awards that can add a lot of value to your résumé.

 There is a high-level organizing capability needed when you work in a remote job.
-Jotting down this quality in your resume as one of your soft skills can make a huge difference.
+Jotting down this quality on your résumé as one of your soft skills can make a huge difference.

 I have been working in a remote job for over nine years now and learning to be organized with my work has given me some incredible results.

 Yes, they do.
-With remote jobs taking the job industry by storm, there is more focus on what you put in your resume.
-Showcasing the right skills on your resume can be the real asset for you to get that job.
+With remote jobs taking the job industry by storm, there is more focus on what you put on your résumé.
+Showcasing the right skills on your résumé can be a real asset for you to get that job.

 Skills for remote jobs are different from traditional jobs

-When you create a resume for a remote role, you need to work harder to dig into a lot of skills you have.
-Formatting a resume for a remote job is quite different from a traditional desk job.
+When you create a résumé for a remote role, you need to work harder to dig into a lot of the skills you have.
+Formatting a résumé for a remote job is quite different from a traditional desk job.

-With the automatic job tracking systems coming up now, you need to keep certain things in mind like including a lot of job description keywords in your resume, include good number of references, focus a lot on soft skills, etc.
+With the automatic job tracking systems available now, you need to keep certain things in mind like including a lot of the job description keywords on your résumé, including a good number of references, focusing a lot on soft skills, etc.

-You need to be more personal when you are working on your resume.
-You need to show your skills, personality, and abilities when applying for a remote job through the resume.
+You need to be more personal when you are working on your résumé.
+You need to show your skills, personality, and abilities when applying for a remote job through a résumé.

-Your resume is your best chance to land a remote job.
-It might take some time to format a good resume, but once you incorporate all the above points, I am sure you will end up with a stellar resume which can get you the right job.
+Your résumé is your best chance to land a remote job.
+It might take some time to format a good résumé, but once you incorporate all the above points, I am sure you will end up with a stellar résumé that can get you the right job.

 Just keep in mind that you are not in the traditional job market when you apply for remote jobs, so take a step back and tailor it accordingly with the right skills.